-- 56.1 All complaints and allegations of unprofessional conduct shall be processed in accordance with Section IV of this rule. - After notice and an opportunity for hearing, the Board may take disciplinary action against any applicant, anesthesiologist assistant trainee, or anesthesiologist assistant found guilty of unprofessional conduct, as provided by 3 V.S.A. §§ 129 and 809, and 26 V.S.A. § 1658, including but not limited to: - 56.2.1 Reprimand, suspend, revoke, limit, condition, deny or prevent renewal of certification; - 56.2.2 Required completion of continuing education; - 56.2.3 Required supervised training or practice for a specified period of time or until a satisfactory evaluation by the supervising physician has been submitted to the Board. - The Board may approve a negotiated agreement between the parties.
+54.1 All complaints and allegations of unprofessional conduct shall be processed in accordance with Section IV of these rules.

+- 54.2 After notice and an opportunity for hearing, the Board may take disciplinary action against any applicant, anesthesiologist assistant trainee, or anesthesiologist assistant found guilty of unprofessional conduct, as provided by 3 V.S.A. §§ 129 and 809, and 26 V.S.A. §§ 1658, including but not limited to: - 54.2.1 Reprimand, suspend, revoke, limit, condition, deny or prevent renewal of certification; - 54.2.2 Required completion of continuing education; - 54.2.3 Required supervised training or practice for a specified period of time or until a satisfactory evaluation by the supervising physician has been submitted to the Board. - 54.3 The Board may approve a negotiated agreement between the parties.
 The conditions or restrictions that may be included, without limitation, in addition to those above, in such an agreement are set forth in 3 V.S.A. § 809(d) and 26 V.S.A. § 1659(d).